opendaylight/bgpcep/docs/pcep/pcep-user-guide-pce-server.rst

   * Exclude Route Object (XRO)
   * Objective Function (OF)

-* For Segment Routing, ERO is provided with Node SID for NAI and SID index.
+* For Segment Routing, ERO is only provided with Adjacency NAI type and Adjacency SID.

 * Due to the integration with BGP-LS, the graph name must start with *ted://* tag in order to be automatically used by the pcep plugin.

-* For Segment Routing, as network resources are not updated due to the lack of signaling, the resources consumed by the new segment path are not updated in the graph.

 All these limitations will be solved in future releases.